 Sadly, the suit never worked properly and the joints were never completely waterproof.
 The original suit is now on display at the French National Navy Museum in Paris.

 The same year, Henry Fleuss of London became the very first scuba diver with his invention of the first self-contained underwater breathing apparatus (SCUBA) using compressed oxygen.
-He was granted a patent in 1878, and it eliminated the need for a diver to rely on surface-supplied air.

 A rubber mask was connected to a rubber airbag, copper oxygen tank, and a scrubber for removing CO2 so that exhaled air could be re-breathed.